cmsc733/cmsc733.github.io/project2.md

 <a name='report'></a>
 ### 7.2.
 Report

 For each section of the project, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
-You must include the following details in your writeup:
+You **MUST** include the following details in your writeup:

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder and should of a conference quality paper.
 - Present the Data you collected in ``Data`` folder with names ``Data1.mp4`` and ``Data2.mp4`` (Be sure to have the format as ``.mp4`` **ONLY**).